 Most employers pay via direct deposit into a savings or checking account.
 If your child hasn’t already done so, visit your local bank branch to set up an account.
 Direct deposits are handled through the Automated Clearing House network, and your child can expect pay deposits to show up on his or her monthly bank statements coded with the acronym ACH.
 The following information is required to set up direct deposit:

 Interning is a great way to get your teen’s foot in the door.
 Your teen can learn a lot about the company while making valuable connections.
 Ask around your installation, community centers and local businesses about internship opportunities.
-Job websites, such as Indeed, also list internships opportunities for both high school and college students, and you can search MilitaryINSTALLATIONS for opportunities at your installation.
-The Department of Defense offers internship opportunities through its STEM program, available to both high school and college students.
+Job websites, such as Indeed, also list internship opportunities for both high school and college students, and you can search MilitaryINSTALLATIONS for opportunities at your installation.
+The Defense Department offers internship opportunities through its STEM program, available to both high school and college students.

-The military community is full of role models who your youth can learn about their job experience.
+The military community is full of role models from whom your youth can learn about their job experience.
 A strong network is key, and a mentor can unlock educational and professional connections.
 Better yet, mentors can provide the support, guidance and coaching that will help your son or daughter figure out the right path.
 Start by asking a future mentor for a 15-20 minute conversation.
-Have your son or daughter explore your community arsenal for someone who can help:
+Have your teen explore your community arsenal for someone who can help:

 You are part of a community committed to serving, and there are plenty of volunteer opportunities in and around your installation.
-It’s a great way for your youth to build resume skills, make connections and stay busy during their job search.
-Your installation youth center or military family readiness center can connect your youth to a volunteer coordinator who can provide a list of volunteer openings.
+It’s a great way for youth to build resume skills, make connections and stay busy during their job search.
+Your installation youth center or Military and Family Support Center can connect your youth to a volunteer coordinator who can provide a list of volunteer openings.